sandervandevelde/FabConRTIWorkshop-FCE-SVDV/docs/workshop.md

 ![FabricURL](assets/image_task01_step01.png "Fabric URL")

 2. **Log in** with the provided credentials, if a trial fabric tenant was previously set up (reference Prerequisites).
 You may also choose to run the lab in your own Fabric Tenant if you already have one.
+Skip the 'welcome tour'.

 #### 2. Fabric Workspace